PLC-Programmer/PLC-Programmer.github.io/(0) Scala glossary.md

 $ scala-cli = Scala shell, that is a command-line tool to interact with the Scala language: https://scala-cli.virtuslab.org/

 $ scalac = Scala compiler: https://docs.scala-lang.org/overviews/compiler-options/index.html

+Scala,ja = a compiler to write Scala code that runs in browsers, Node.js, and serverless environments: https://www.scala-js.org/

 Vite = frontend build tool for web applications: https://vite.dev/